 Instructions

 - Combine peanut butter, maple syrup and sea salt in a medium bowl.
 Stir to combine.
 Add flax seeds and chocolate chips, and mix.
 Next add oats and press with hands.
+You can either stir by hand with a wooden spoon or spatula.

 Nutritional information is provided as a courtesy only.
 This information comes from online calculators.
 Although whatsinthepan.com attempts to provide accurate nutritional information, these figures are only estimates.